Picnic in the rain

 When I was little my mother baked a rustic, cheesy loaf I loved (especially toasted, smeared with love-it-or-hate-it Marmite).

-I wanted a transportable treat for the attendees of my Inwood Field Garlic Walk, and this recipe, a hybrid of several found online, with plenty of my own interference, has delivered a walk staple.
+I wanted a transportable treat for the attendees of my Inwood Field Garlic Walk, and this recipe has delivered a walk staple.

 Garlic mustard and field garlic